CircleShift/tnsl-lang/spec/Appendices.md

 	extends* - extends a struct or interface

-	is* - checks if the variable's type is or extends another type
+	is* - checks if the variable's type is or extends another type (tnsl.reflect._is)

 	method - creates a block of type-associated functions